Invest in the School of Nursing & Health Studies

 David G. Allen Scholarship Fund

-This endowed scholarship was established in honor of David G. Allen, former dean of the School of Nursing and Health Studies, for his exceptional leadership and mentorship in addition to his service and friendship.
+This endowed scholarship was established in honor of David G. Allen, former dean of the School of Nursing & Health Studies, for his exceptional leadership and mentorship in addition to his service and friendship.
 David encouraged and enabled health care professionals to expand their knowledge and skills in the areas of leadership, community engagement, research and evidence-based practice related to current trends and issues in healthcare both locally and globally.
 This endowment will continue David’s legacy of excellence and strengthen efforts to support student diversity and success.
 Make a gift now.

 June Altaras Endowed Scholarship Fund

-June Altaras is a UW Bothell “double dawg” earning both her BSN and MN degrees from the School of Nursing and Health Studies.
+June Altaras is a UW Bothell “double dawg” earning both her BSN and MN degrees from the School of Nursing & Health Studies.
 June has been an outstanding alumna, serving on the School’s Health Care Advisory board where she provided excellent advice and guidance.
 Immediately following her school board service, she accepted an invitation by the Chancellor to serve on the Chancellor’s Advisory Board.
 After earning her degrees, June’s career accelerated, landing her top leadership roles at Swedish Health Services and Swedish Medical Center in Seattle.
 After many years at Swedish, June joined Multicare Health Systems in Tacoma, first serving as senior vice president, chief quality, safety, and nursing officer and now as executive vice president, chief quality, safety, and nursing officer.
 June has received many accolades and awards within the healthcare and business arena.
 UW Bothell recognized her accomplishments by bestowing the Distinguished Alumni award to June in 2015.
-June has acknowledged that much of her career success is owed to the education she received from outstanding faculty and the dedicated support of the staff at School of Nursing and Health Studies.
+June has acknowledged that much of her career success is owed to the education she received from outstanding faculty and the dedicated support of the staff at School of Nursing & Health Studies.
 To “pay it forward” and assist the school, June established an endowment to help support the next generation of nurses and health care leaders.
 Make a gift now.

 Jessica M. Hammons Endowed Student Support Fund

 Jessica Hammons’ parents, Mary Hammons and Conrad Brown, established an endowment in memory and honor of their daughter, Jessica.
-Jessica, a gifted and charismatic young woman who left a lasting impression on everyone she met, earned her BSN degree from the School of Nursing and Health Studies in 2015.
+Jessica, a gifted and charismatic young woman who left a lasting impression on everyone she met, earned her BSN degree from the School of Nursing & Health Studies in 2015.
 Jessica who had battled and overcame addiction before starting her studies, worked hard and excelled academically thanks to the faculty and staff.
 Unfortunately, Jessica passed away suddenly in August of 2015.
 Mary and Conrad wanted a way to pay tribute and create a legacy for Jessica.
 They found it by establishing an endowment within a school whose faculty and staff care very deeply about their students.
 They hope the endowment will have a lasting legacy for Jessica while supporting nursing and health students stay in school to complete and earn their degrees.
 Make a gift now.

 The Bykonen Family Endowed Student Support Fund

 Margo Bykonen earned her MN degree from UW Bothell in 2009.
-Margo began her formidable nursing career at Swedish Medical Center and quickly became a nurse leader using her unique leadership and management skills acquired during her time at the School.
+Margo began her formidable nursing career at Swedish Medical Center and quickly became a nurse leader using her unique leadership and management skills acquired during her time at the school.
 During her nursing career, Margo always committed to elevating the role of nursing and improving patient care.
-Margo served on the School’s Health Care Advisory Board where she provided the school with steadfast advice and thoughtful leadership.
+Margo served on the school’s Health Care Advisory Board where she provided the school with steadfast advice and thoughtful leadership.
 After a remarkable 41 plus years of service at Swedish, Margo recently retired as regional chief nursing officer.
 Margo wishes to give back to the nursing program at UW Bothell by establishing a family endowment to help ensure there is support for students who are faced with financial hardships while earning their degrees.
 Make a gift now.

 The Montana Gray Annual Scholarship Fund